Lyrics: Robert Hunter

 Hunter himself recorded it on his LP "Jack O' Roses" (never issued as a CD).

-This is the version in Box Of Rain and as Hunter recorded it on the LP Jack O'Roses.
+See below for the version as Hunter recorded it on the LP Jack O'Roses

-Take us back again and again to Terrapin (note 1)
+Take us back again and again to Terrapin

 Smokestack thunder - pay the ticket price